Tee-py/Forta-Bots/uniswapv3-swap-detector/README.md

 ## Description

-This agent detects swaps made on uniswap-v3 pools without keeping a list of uniswap pools.
+This bot detects swaps made on uniswap-v3 pools without keeping a list of uniswap pools.

 ## Supported Chains